erethizon/Zooniverse-website/Field_guide.md

 Your answer should estimate the total number of individuals present in aggregate among all three images in each subject set.
 For example, if three deer are walking through a scene, and you can see one of them in the first image, two of them in the second image, and 3 of them in the third image, you would choose "2-3" as your answer.

 The second question asks you to identify any behaviors that you see.
-Here you can choose as many as you can observe.
+Here you can choose as many behavioras as you can observe.
 Each choice, along with a description of what it means, is found in the following table:

 | Behavior name | Description |
 |-|-|